Cancel anytime

 Goal

-The primary goal of SBB is to deliver daily investment results (before fees and expenses) that correspond to the inverse (-1x) of the daily performance of the S&P SmallCap 600 Index.
+To provide investment results that correspond, before fees and expenses, to the inverse (-1x) of the daily performance of the S&P SmallCap 600 Index.

 Investment Approach and Strategy